 Data Channel Authentication data: the navigation data and their signatures.

-The introduction of A-GNSS has partly solved the need for GNSS Data Authentication for UEs which can retrieve GNSS Navigation Message from 5GS through an LPP transaction instead from GNSS signals.
+The introduction of A-GNSS has partly solved the need for GNSS Data Authentication for UEs which can retrieve the GNSS Navigation Message from 5GS through an LPP transaction instead of the GNSS signals.
 On the other hand, ranging authentication continues to be a serious challenge.
 The idea is to protect the GNSS pseudorange, performed by the UE, from intentional acts, ensuring the trustworthiness of location and time.

-RAT-dependent positioning techniques could be used as independent means to cross-check the authenticity of position reported by the GNSS receiver, while GNSS-ReferenceTime, GNSS-SystemTime, and NetworkTime IEs could be used as redundant information to cross-check the authenticity of the GNSS time reported by the receiver.
+RAT-dependent positioning techniques could be used as independent means to cross-check the authenticity of the position reported by the GNSS receiver, while GNSS-ReferenceTime, GNSS-SystemTime, and NetworkTime IEs could be used as redundant information to cross-check the authenticity of the GNSS time reported by the receiver.
 Besides these capabilities, useful in detecting a spoofing event, 5GS could also enable GNSS ranging and navigation authentication by acting as an alternative data channel to the GNSS signal in space for the dissemination of cryptographic assistance data.
-In this scenario UE could instantaneously verify that the received signal and data came from the correct source i.e., a GNSS constellation and avoid spending energy to retrieve the data from the GNSS signal.
+In this scenario the UE could instantaneously verify that the received signal and data came from the correct source i.e., a GNSS constellation and avoid spending energy to retrieve the data from the GNSS signal.

 9.3.1.1.4 UE feared events